ASSERT-KTH/slumps/superoptimizer/README.md

 ## Intro to superoptimization

-Given a C program compiled to WASM, SLUMPs superoptimizer generates a new WASM program which is smaller in size, and potentially faster, as we show in the image below.
+Given a C program compiled to Wasm, SLUMPs superoptimizer generates a new Wasm program which is smaller in size, and potentially faster, as we show in the image below.

 ![pass](docs/pass.png)